Ateuluz/final-reality/README.md

 following the fact that useless stuff can be leaned and still be useless. :)

 Spells can so far attack every entity, but will leave it as is for scalability reasons.
-Spells only count half of a character's and enemy's defense.
+Spells only count half of a character's and enemy's defense (rounded up).

 ### Considerations
 Casting method may later be changed to a format in which a spell implements a function, and the cast method receives